Home > Library > Essay Writing Guidelines > Common Organisational Templates for Essays to Use

 As the reader tends to understand the context of the topic based on the initial discussion, the writer compels the reader towards the essay’s main argument.

-A major pitfall in this regard is to keep focused on the relevant data while writing general descriptions.
+A major pitfall in this regard is to keep focusing on the relevant data while writing general descriptions.
 Ensure that the descriptions correlate with the last part of your essay, where you will guide your reader to a specific point.

 It would help if you mentioned clearly how your background information is related to the main argument.
 Many essayists can complete both sections of the essay successfully but fail to make a vivid connection between them.